headshot of Katrina Knight

 Knight, K., & Moalli, P.A.
 (2016).
 Mechanics of Pelvic Floor Prosthetic Devices.
 In Biomechanics of the Female Pelvic Floor. (pp. 149-178).Elsevier. doi: 10.1016/b978-0-12-803228-2.00007-6.

 Knight, K., Moalli, P., Palcsey, S., Barone, W., & Abramowitch, S.D.
 (2013).
 Parity Negatively Impacts the Uniaxial Mechanical Properties of the Vagina in the Ewe.
-In Volume 1B: Extremity; Fluid Mechanics; Gait; Growth, Remodeling, and Repair; Heart Valves; Injury Biomechanics; Mechanotransduction and Sub-Cellular Biophysics; MultiScale Biotransport; Muscle, Tendon and Ligament; Musculoskeletal Devices; Multiscale Mechanics; Thermal Medicine; Ocular Biomechanics; Pediatric Hemodynamics; Pericellular Phenomena; Tissue Mechanics; Biotransport Design and Devices; Spine; Stent Device Hemodynamics; Vascular Solid Mechanics; Student Paper and Design Competitions, 1 B.American Society of Mechanical Engineers. doi: 10.1115/sbc2013-14372.
+In Volume 1B: Extremity; Fluid Mechanics; Gait; Growth, Remodeling, and Repair; Heart Valves; Injury Biomechanics; Mechanotransduction and Sub-Cellular Biophysics; MultiScale Biotransport; Muscle, Tendon and Ligament; Musculoskeletal Devices; Multiscale Mechanics; Thermal Medicine; Ocular Biomechanics; Pediatric Hemodynamics; Pericellular Phenomena; Tissue Mechanics; Biotransport Design and Devices; Spine; Stent Device Hemodynamics; Vascular Solid Mechanics; Student Paper and Design Competitions, 1 B, (p. v01bt52a003).ASME International. doi: 10.1115/sbc2013-14372.

 Research interests